mklimek1/final-project/Markdown-in-CAT-test.md

 ## Summary

-I'm aware that placing Markdown syntax inside HTML tags, like `<p>paragraph</p>`, turns them off in some processors.
+This sums up combination of `HTML` tags within an `*.md` file.

 # Conclusion

-I hope this extensive — but definitely not exhaustive — list of Markdown and HTML tags will be a good test for *Wordfast Pro* and *Trados Studio 2022*.
+I hope this extensive — but definitely not exhaustive — list of Markdown and HTML tags will be a good test for *Wordfast Pro*, *Trados Studio 2022*, and *memoQ 10*.

-I've written this Markdown file in Visual Studio Code that doesn't show all Markdown syntax in the preview window, i.e.:
+I've written this Markdown file in Visual Studio Code that doesn't show the following elements in the preview window:
  - highlight
  - subscript
  - superscript
  - footnotes
+ - collapsed section
+ - definition
+ - JavaScript

 Also, not all Markdown syntax or HTML tags work in Github viewer.